CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

   metadata we extracted in the previous module to make that association possible.

-- The ‘NamesAndTypes’ module is fully configured already but scroll and look through the configuration to see the two different ways of mapping images to channel names that are demonstrated here.
+- The **NamesAndTypes** module is fully configured already but scroll and look through the configuration to see the two different ways of mapping images to channel names that are demonstrated here.
 (There are several other ways to create correct mappings, but these may